Mizoram Peace Accord: Outcome

 MNF surrendered all their arms, ammunition and equipment to the government.
 With it MNF gave up its struggle for independence and Greater Mizoram.
+The concession of giving up Greater Mizoram disappointed Hmar groups in Southern Manipur and Northeast Mizoram.
+The Hmar People's Convention formed in 1986 to demand an autonomous self-governing area in Northern Mizoram.
+The HPC participated in clashes coordinated alongside Naga groups until talks between 1992-1994 allowed a Memorandum of Settlement between the Mizoram State Government and the HPC.

-In celebration the Prime Minister Rajiv Gandhi and his wife Sonia made a three-day good-will tour to Mizoram in July 1986.
+Shortly after the signing of the Mizo Accord, in celebration, the Prime Minister Rajiv Gandhi and his wife Sonia made a three-day good-will tour to Mizoram in July 1986.
 The ruling political party in Mizoram, Indian National Congress, surrendered their legislative term.
 As a recognised political party MNF became the ruling legislative party, with Laldenga as the first Chief Minister of the state.
 In the next general election, MNF won and Laldenga continued as the Chief Minister.

 The Government of India officially approved statehood to Mizoram on 7 August 1986.
 Mizoram became the 23rd state of the Indian Union on 20 February 1987.

 A high court (Gauhati High Court Aizawl Bench) was established on 5 July 1990.

-As part of the deal the Mizoram University was established after a decade and half of the accord by an Act of Parliament on 25 April 2000.
+As part of the deal, the Mizoram University was established after a decade and half of the accord by an Act of Parliament on 25 April 2000.
 The university was formally inaugurated on 1 July 2001.
 It now administers all colleges and professional institutes in Mizoram.

 30 June became the official public holiday "Remna Ni" (literally "peace day") of the Government of Mizoram.